VindeeR/autosubmit/docs/source/userguide/monitor_and_check/index.rst

 - Run Sum (h): Sum of time spent running for completed or running jobs, in hours.
 - Avg Run (h): Average time spent running for completed or running jobs, in hours.

-Besides, CSV files are generated with the same information.
+CSV files are also generated with the same information, in the same directory as the PDFs.

 **Jobs summary**

-For each job completed or running, the following values are presented:
+For each job completed or running, the following values are displayed:

 - Queue Time (h): Time spent queuing for the job, in hours.
 - Run Time (h): Time spent running for the job, in hours.
 - Status: Status of the job.

-Besides, CSV files are generated with the same information.
+CSV files are also generated with the same information, in the same directory as the PDFs.

 Custom statistics
 ~~~~~~~~~~~~~~~~~